Emily sat cross-legged on

 "Well, they've got to put their record collection somewhere.
 Speaking of which, general storage is through that door and just opposite is the bathroom.
-Whatever you do, don't get them confused.
-We like to break out some beers every now and then, so make sure you clean up after yourself if you accidentally end up going for a piss on the spare bulbs."
+Don't get them confused.
+I've already had to clean piss off the spare bulbs once."

 "Great.
 And who's room is this?
 It's massive!"